Ribociclib: Interactions

 As ribociclib is mainly metabolized by the liver enzyme CYP3A4, inhibitors of this enzyme increase its concentrations in the body and could potentiate side effects and toxicity.
 Examples of such inhibitors include ketoconazole and similar antifungal drugs, ritonavir, clarithromycin, as well as grapefruit.
 Conversely, drugs that induce CYP3A4, such as rifampicin and St John's Wort, can decrease ribociclib concentrations.

-Ribociclib itself is a moderate to strong CYP3A4 inhibitor and therefore can increase concentrations of other drugs that share this metabolism, as has been shown with midazolam.
+Ribociclib itself is a moderate to strong CYP3A4 inhibitor and can increase concentrations of other drugs that share this metabolism, as has been shown with midazolam.
 It also inhibits a number of transporter proteins and could thus theoretically interfere with the transport of other drugs in the body.
 It could also amplify QT prolongation of other drugs such as antiarrhythmics, clarithromycin, and haloperidol.

 Pharmacology

-Mechanism of action
+Pharmacodynamics

 Cyclin-dependent kinases (CDKs) 4 and 6 are enzymes that have been shown to promote cell division and multiplication in both normal and cancer cells.
 Many cancer cells have shown abnormalities that increase the activity of CDK, leading to the inactivation of certain tumor suppressor genes.

-When used in combination with other drugs such as an ALK or an MEK inhibitor, ribociclib has been shown to have a synergistic effect, resulting in improved responses.
+When used in combination with other drugs such as an ALK inhibitor or an MEK inhibitor, ribociclib has been shown to have a synergistic effect, resulting in improved responses.
 Again, this is likely a result of "crosstalk" between signaling pathways.
 Simply blocking one pathway in cancer tumorigenesis can sometimes result in "tumor compensation", where the tumor compensates for the blocked signaling pathway by utilizing other pathways to survive.
 By blocking several pathways at once, it is thought that the tumor is less able to compensate, and a greater anti-tumor response is often observed.
 Utilizing ribociclib in combination with other agents has been shown to reduce the development of resistance to these agents.
-In other words, cancer's development of drug resistance can be mitigated with the addition of ribociclib to the therapeutic regime.